Updated December 2019

 By Katelyn Sylvester, PharmD, CACP, BCPS

-For the past several decades, warfarin has been the only FDA-approved oral anticoagulant for stroke prevention in atrial fibrillation as well as the treatment and prevention of venous thromboembolism, but new treatments have recently emerged in the form of direct oral anticoagulants (DOACs).
-These newer anticoagulants are at least as effective as warfarin and have a similar or decreased risk of bleeding; especially major bleeding.
+For decades, warfarin was the only FDA-approved oral anticoagulant for stroke prevention in atrial fibrillation (Afib) and for the treatment and prevention of venous thromboembolism (VTE), but newer treatments have emerged in the form of direct oral anticoagulants (DOACs).
+These newer anticoagulants are at least as effective as warfarin and have a similar or decreased risk of bleeding – especially major bleeding.

 Despite the lower risk of major bleeding with these agents, some risk remains and may increase due to trauma or major surgery.
-Until recently, there has not been a specific reversal agent available for these agents in the event of significant bleeding or an unexpected urgent procedure.
-A few years ago, the reversal agent, idaraziumab (Praxbind), became available to reverse the effects of dabigatran (an oral direct thrombin inhibitor) and now andexanet alfa (Andexxa) is available to reverse the factor Xa Inhibitors (such as apixaban and rivaroxaban).
+Until recently, there has not been a specific reversal agent for these agents in the event of significant bleeding or an unexpected urgent procedure.
+A few years ago, the reversal agent, idarucizumab (Praxbind®), became available to reverse the effects of dabigatran (Pradaxa®, an oral direct thrombin inhibitor).
+Now, andexanet alfa (Andexxa®) is available to reverse the factor Xa inhibitors (such as apixaban and rivaroxaban).

 What is andexanet alfa?

-The ANNEXA-A and ANNEXA-R trials showed that andexanet alfa quickly reversed the anticoagulant effect of rivaroxaban and apixaban in healthy patients and the ANNEXA-4 trial provided safety and efficacy data for patients on factor Xa inhibitors who were actively bleeding and required reversal.
-The trials showed that andexanet alfa, when given to patients actively bleeding, results in improved clotting factor levels and stops bleeding in the majority of patients.
+The ANNEXA-A and ANNEXA-R trials showed that andexanet alfa quickly reversed the anticoagulant effects of rivaroxaban and apixaban in healthy patients and the ANNEXA-4 trial provided safety and efficacy data for patients on factor Xa inhibitors who were actively bleeding and required reversal.
+The trials showed that andexanet alfa, when given to patients actively bleeding, resulted in improved clotting factor levels and stopped bleeding in the majority of patients.

 How does it work?

-Andexanet alfa is given as an infusion and requires administration in a hospital by a healthcare provider.
-It is given as a quick infusion at a higher dose, followed by a slower infusion over 2 hours.
-The dose of the infusion depends on the specific anticoagulant that the patient was taking, as well as the dose and the time since the last dose was ingested.
-The duration of effect of andexanet alfa is relatively short; just long enough to allow the body to initiate its normal clotting process.
-The healthcare team will monitor laboratory markers, as well as signs and symptoms of bleeding, to ensure that the medication was effective and to determine if other treatments are required.
+Andexanet alfa is administered in a hospital by a healthcare provider.
+It’s given as a quick infusion at a higher dose, followed by a slower infusion over 2 hours.
+The dose of the infusion depends on the specific anticoagulant that the patient is taking, as well as the dosage and the time since the last dose was ingested.
+Andexanet alfa’s duration of effect is relatively short and is just long enough to allow the body to initiate its normal clotting process.
+The healthcare team will monitor laboratory markers, as well as signs and symptoms of bleeding, to ensure that the medication is effective and to determine if other treatments are required.

 What are the risks?

-Patients who require anticoagulation either have already had a blot clot or are at risk of having a blood clot.
-By reversing anticoagulation, the risk of developing a blood clot increases back to where it was prior to treatment with the anticoagulant.
-To minimize the risk of developing a blood clot after administration of andexanet alfa, the healthcare team will evaluate the patient to determine if and when it is safe to re-start anticoagulation.
+Patients who require anticoagulation have either already had a blot clot or are at risk of developing a clot.
+By reversing anticoagulation, the risk of developing a clot increases back to where it was prior to treatment with the anticoagulant.
+To minimize the risk of a clot after administration of andexanet alfa, the healthcare team will evaluate the patient to determine if and when it’s safe to restart anticoagulation.